Bucyrus, Ohio: History

 The origin of the name Bucyrus is not certain.
-It was given by Col. James Kilbourne, who laid out the town in 1821.
+It was given by James Kilbourne, who laid out the town in 1821.
 One theory is that the name Bucyrus is derived from "beautiful" coupled with the name of Cyrus the Great, founder of the First Persian Empire.
 An alternate theory is that the city was named after Busiris, a city of ancient Egypt.

 The Bucyrus Foundry and Manufacturing Company, a predecessor to Bucyrus International, Inc. was founded in Bucyrus in 1880.
 The company moved to Wisconsin in 1893.

 Bucyrus was once home to the Dostal Brothers Brewery.
 Founded in 1902, the brewery was run by John M. and George A. Dostal.

 The Lincoln Highway, later US Route 30, was routed through the city along Mansfield Street in 1913.
 In 1971 a modern, limited-access bypass was built to the north, but the associated freeway links to the east and west of Bucyrus, replacing the old two-lane Lincoln Highway route, were not completed until 2005, nearly 35 years after they were first proposed.

 Ohio Central Traction Company, an interurban line that connected the two communities of Bucyrus and Galion, developed Seccaium Park at the end of the nineteenth century.

 There was a notable landmark of an Elephant with a “B” atop the Geiger Clothing store (since demolished) on Washington Square.
 This was to promote Geiger's motto which was, “Buy your clothing here, for it will last like the hide of an elephant.”

 On March 10, 2007, Bucyrus was featured as the town of the week on the nationally syndicated Public Radio International program, Whad'Ya Know?.